 - The percentage of earned income that the employee can access.
 Some on-demand pay providers increase the amount of earned income employees can access the longer they use the app, or as a reward for “tipping” in exchange for accessing their pay.
 For example, an app may only allow access to 50% of the employee’s earned income.
 Others allow access to up to 100% of the employee’s net earned income, allowing for greater flexibility and control.
 Again, it’s the employee’s money, and if you work with a provider that can accurately calculate the employee’s net earned income, allowing 100% access shouldn’t pose any risk.

 - Use it or lose it.
 Some apps only allow access to earned income during a certain period of time, often within a 24-hour window.
-If the employee does not request a transfer during that time period, then they lose availability to that day’s available balance.
+If the employee does not request a transfer during that time period, then they lose availability to that day’s Pay Balance.
 Their money doesn’t accumulate.
 This does not take emergencies into consideration.These timing restrictions put pressure on employees to take money out even if they don’t need it.
 Rather than creating safety nets for employees, restrictions like these create added stress and reduce financial stability.

 How much does it cost for employees to access their earned income?